huanvusts/huanvusts.github.io/_posts/2020-10-12-serverless.md

 title: Serverless
 ---

-## In this workshop, you will gain the knowledge about:
+## In this workshop, you will gain:

 - Serverless Landscape and the trends
 - Unifying data with Hasura GraphQL Engine & Azure functions